pscosta/go-strm/README.md

 # go-strm

-This is an experimental package which make use of the Generics feature introduced in Go 1.18 for providing a functional oriented Map/Reduce api in Go.
+This is package which make use of the Generics feature introduced in Go 1.18 for providing a functional oriented reach Map/Reduce API in Go.
+As this is still an experimental package, some of its apis may change slightly in future releases.

 ## Background